Easy Ground Beef Enchilada Zucchini Boats

 How to Make Ground Beef Enchilada Zucchini Boats

-These healthy enchilada zucchini boats come together quickly and easily!
-In well under an hour you can have a healthy, low carb and low calorie dinner ready to go.
+These enchilada zucchini boats come together quickly and easily!
+In well under an hour you can have dinner ready to go.

 Seasoned grounded beef in a skillet with a wooden spoon stirring it